 (b) Patient medications may be transferred from one jail, correctional facility, or detention facility to another if there is a secure method for ensuring that individual inmate prescriptions are not tampered with between locations and that containers are properly labeled.
 During transfer, medications requiring storage at room temperature should be subjected to external temperatures no greater than 86 degrees Fahrenheit.
 A method of transferring refrigerated medications from one jail, correctional facility, or detention facility to another must be addressed in policy and procedure.
 Medications transferred pursuant to the above regulations, in control of the transferring official at all time, may continue to be used for that patient.

-(c) Emergency kits supplied and maintained by a registered pharmacist may be utilized if policies and procedures regulating their use are in place.
-Such emergency kits will comply with the requirements of ARM 24.174.1114.
+(c) Drug kits supplied and maintained by a registered pharmacy may be utilized if policies and procedures regulating their use are in place.
+Such drug kits will comply with the requirements of ARM 24.174.1114.

 (d) The pharmacist-in-charge is responsible for policies and procedures for procurement, storage, and administration of prescription medications at jails, correctional facilities, and detention facilities without an on-site pharmacy.